 Team 188

-Team 188 has always set out to create its own path in the world of robotics.
-Having the distinction of being the first Canadian team to enter US FIRST in 1998 as well as having founded the Greater Toronto Regional, Team 188 has transformed into a leader, mentor, and a role model for other teams in Canada and the United States.
+Team 188 has consistently carved its own niche in the realm of robotics, achieving notable milestones along the way.
+Distinguished as the inaugural Canadian team to participate in US FIRST in 1998 and as the founders of the Greater Toronto Regional, Team 188 has evolved into an exemplar of leadership, mentorship, and inspiration for other robotics teams both in Canada and the United States.

 Our History